OSEA Collective Bargaining Agreement

 In the event the problem has not been resolved at Level I, Step 1, the grievant shall, within ten (10) days after the informal conference, prepare a written statement (using the Grievance Record form located in Appendix C of this contract) of such fact constituting the complaint and setting forth:

-The grievance record form shall be furnished to the Administrator of Personnel who shall, within ten (10) days of receipt of the complaint, meet with the grievant and the appropriate administrator or supervisor and attempt to resolve the matter.
-Within five (5) days of the formal conference the Administrator of Personnel shall prepare a written statement of the reasons for his/her decision.
+The grievance record form shall be furnished to the designated Human Resources administrator who shall, within ten (10) days of receipt of the complaint, meet with the grievant and the appropriate administrator or supervisor and attempt to resolve the matter.
+Within five (5) days of the formal conference the designated Human Resources administrator shall prepare a written statement of the reasons for their decision.

 Step 3 (Appeal)

-Within ten (10) days of receipt of the decision or within ten (10) days after the formal conference held at Step 2, whichever is later, the grievant may file an appeal in writing to the Chief Human Resource Officer setting forth the grounds upon which the grievance is based and the reasons why the grievant considers the decision rendered at Level I, Step 2, to be unacceptable.
+Within ten (10) days of receipt of the decision or within ten (10) days after the formal conference held at Step 2, whichever is later, the grievant may file an appeal in writing to the Superintendent or designee, setting forth the grounds upon which the grievance is based and the reasons why the grievant considers the decision rendered at Level I, Step 2, to be unacceptable.
 Copies of the decision and statement of reasons from Step 2 above shall be filed with the appeal.

 Step 1 (Hearing)

-Within ten (10) days after receiving the appeal, the Superintendent or his/her designee shall meet with the grievant and the Chief Human Resource Officer to discuss their respective positions on the matter.
+Within ten (10) days after receiving the appeal, the Superintendent or their designee shall meet with the grievant and the designated Human Resource administrator to discuss their respective positions on the matter.

 Step 2 (Recommended Decision)